 When you use social media you will notice trends in what works in terms of engaging with your community.
 It could be types of posts, times of posts, tone of posts or all of the above.
-Identify what works best for you or for those in your industry - develop your own strategy for using your social networks.
+Identify what works best for you or for those in your industry.
+Develop your own strategy for using your social networks.

 Social media is continually evolving, new networks are appearing and new functionality is being introduced to networks.
 Adapt to changes and experiment with them to see how they can benefit your business.

-9. Different networks need different content
+9. Different platforms need different content

 10. Communicate with staff